 Assuming that it has been sized and installed correctly, a heat pump can supply more than enough heat for both space heating and hot water.
-However, there are a few things to be aware of if you’d like to fully reap the benefits and maintain the heat pump’s high efficiency.
+However, there are a few things to be aware of if you’d like to use a ground or air source heat pump for hot water and achieve high efficiency.

 One of the things that makes a heat pump so much more efficient than other types of heating is its reduced operating temperatures.
-Domestic heaters that are powered by oil, gas and electricity heat water up to around 70-80°C, whereas heat pumps may only be efficient up to 55°C. Therefore, increasing the surface area of your emitter system (larger radiators and/or underfloor heating) and minimising the heat loss wherever possible with proper insulation makes such a difference.
+Domestic heaters that are powered by oil, gas and electricity heat water up to around 70-80°C, whereas ground or air source heat pumps used for hot water may only be efficient up to 55°C. Therefore, increasing the surface area of your emitter system (larger radiators and/or underfloor heating) and minimising the heat loss wherever possible with proper home insulation makes such a difference.

 Will the water in my bath and shower be colder?

 Although the heat pump’s hot water temperature is roughly 20°C cooler than other domestic heaters, 30 seconds in a shower at 55°C would still leave you with severe burns, so for those who love their showers to be scalding hot, you won’t be disappointed.
 The only difference would be that you’d have to turn up the heat a little, as you’d need a greater volume of hot water than before.

 Upsizing your hot water cylinder